 It's never simple to adapt to new things.
 It’s even harder if your employees are set in their ways, expecting their career will stay the same forever.
 On the other hand, if your staff understands that change is simply a part of working for your organization, they’ll be more likely to accept any new processes or policies as a matter of course.

-So when you interview job candidates, assess their attitude toward shifts at work.
+So when you interview job candidates with your company culture in mind, assess their attitude toward shifts at work.
 Make it clear during the hiring process that everyone working for your organization will be expected to adjust to new responsibilities and processes from time to time.
 Then reinforce the notion in your mission and vision statements, during staff meetings, and any other regular communication you have with staff.

 2. Make sure you’re ready